 King III requires that a formal process of assurance with regard to sustainability reporting should be established.
-The audit committee should consider and recommend to the board the need to engage an external assurance provider to provide assurance over the accuracy and completeness of sustainability reporting to stakeholders.
+The audit committee should recommend to the board the need to engage an external assurance provider to provide assurance over material elements of the sustainability part of the integrated report.

-The board may delegate the responsibility for and review of integrated sustainability reporting to either the risk committee, sustainability committee or audit committee.
-The audit committee should however assist the board in their review of the sustainability reporting by ensuring that the information is reliable and that no conflicts or differences arise when compared to the financial results.
+The board is responsible for the integrity of integrated reporting.
+However, it may assign the overseeing of sustainability issues in the integrated report to the audit committee.
+The audit committee should also assist the board in their review of the sustainability reporting by ensuring that the information is reliable and that no conflicts or differences arise when compared to the financial results.